CLI

 Resource import/export

-You can import and export secrets and variables with the import
+You can import and export secrets and variables with the import and export commands.

-will either take the values as an argument or take
+export will print to stdout and import will either take the values as an argument or take

 the path to a file as an option.
 These commands will import/export all values for the entire